 How to Prepare for Your First Appointment With a Psychiatrist

-Feeling nervous before the first appointment with a psychiatrist is normal.
+Feeling nervous before the first appointment with a psychiatrist is normal, whether you’re working with an online or in-person psychiatrist.
 Preparing for the appointment ahead of time and knowing a bit about what to expect can help combat nerves that may arise.
 Taking time to write out family history and symptoms and check on insurance benefits can go a long way toward feeling more prepared and ready for the appointment.

 Here are a few ways to prepare for your first appointment with a psychiatrist: